sainimu78/CMakeProjectFramework/README.md

 - Setup
   - To re-deploy all the dependencies of the project
     - The deployment including the shared libraries (.so/.dll) installation
-  - To re-deploy for only one dependency by mannully deleting the corresponding deployed directory
+  - To re-deploy for only one dependency by manually deleting the corresponding deployed directory
 - Test
   - To test the built targets
 - Clean